alvarpoon/evie/wp-content/plugins/better-wp-security/readme.txt

 Pro Features:

-* User action logging - track when user's edit content, login or logout
+* User Action Logging - Track when user's edit content, login or logout.
-* 2-factor authentication - Use Google Authenticator or Authy to send a custom code to your phone when you log in
+* Two-Factor Authentication - Use a mobile app such as Google Authenticator or Authy to generate a code or have a generated code emailed to you.
-* Import/export settings - saves time setting up multiple WordPress sites
+* Import/Export Settings - Saves time setting up multiple WordPress sites.
+* Malware Scan Scheduling - Have your site scanned for malware automatically each day.
+If an issue is found, an email is sent with the details.
 * Password Expiration - Set a maximum password age and force users to choose a new password.
-You can also force all users to choose a new password immediately (if needed)
+You can also force all users to choose a new password immediately (if needed).
-* Generate Strong Passwords - Generate strong passwords right from your profile screen
+* Generate Strong Passwords - Generate strong passwords right from your profile screen.
-* Dashboard Widget - manage important tasks such as user banning and system scans right from the WordPress dashboard.
+* Dashboard Widget - Manage important tasks such as user banning and system scans right from the WordPress dashboard.
-* GeoIP banning - coming soon
-* Online file comparison - When a file change is detected it will scan the origin of the files to determine if the change was malicious or not.
+* Online File Comparison - When a file change is detected it will scan the origin of the files to determine if the change was malicious or not.
 Currently works only in WordPress core but plugins and themes are coming.
-* Temporary privilege escalation - give a contractor or someone else temporary admin or editor access to your site that will automatically reset itself.
+* Temporary Privilege Escalation - give a contractor or someone else temporary admin or editor access to your site that will automatically reset itself.
-* wp-cli integration - Manage your site's security from the command line.
+* wp-cli Integration - Manage your site's security from the command line.
-* Google reCAPTCHA - Protect your site against spammers
+* Google reCAPTCHA - Protect your site against spammers.

 = iThemes Sync Integration =

 Manage more than one site?
 Manage away mode, release lockouts and make sure your WordPress site is up to date with <a href="http://ithemes.com/sync/">iThemes Sync</a>.

-= New! iThemes Brute Force Protection Network =
+= iThemes Brute Force Protection Network =

 Network Brute Force Protection takes brute force protection to the next level by further banning users who have tried to break into other sites from breaking into yours.
 The iThemes Brute Force Protection Network will automatically report IP addresses of failed login attempts to iThemes and will block them for a length of time necessary to protect your site based on the number of sites that have seen a similar attack.

-= Obscure =

-iThemes Security hides common WordPress security vulnerabilities, preventing attackers from learning too much about your site and away from sensitive areas like your site's login, admin, etc.

-* Changes the URLs for WordPress dashboard areas including login, admin and more
-* Completely turns off the ability to login for a given time period (away mode)
-* Removes the meta "Generator" tag
-* Removes theme, plugin, and core update notifications from users who do not have permission to update them
-* Removes Windows Live Write header information
-* Removes RSD header information
-* Renames "admin" account
-* Changes the ID on the user with ID 1
-* Changes the Wordpress database table prefix
-* Changes wp-content path
-* Removes login error messages
-* Displays a random version number to non administrative users

 = Protect =